bartaxyz/denmark-swimming/README.md

 - **Real-Time Water Quality Data:** Get up-to-date information on water temperature, quality, and other relevant metrics.
 - **Beach Locator:** Find beaches near you and get directions.
-- **User-Friendly Interface:** Easy to navigate, even if you're not tech-savvy.
+- **User-Friendly Interface:** Easy to navigate, even for not tech-savvy users.
 - **Start where you left off:** The app remembers your last location and opens there automatically.

 ## Getting Started